-In summary, while false local minima can occur in our minimization scheme, they do not seem to pose a problem in practice.
+In summary, while false local minima can occur in our minimization scheme, they do not seem to pose any foreseeable problem in actual calculations.

-V. PROPERTIES OF OPTIMALLY-LOCALIZED WANNIER FUNCTIONS
+V. PROPERTIES OF OPTIMALLY LOCALIZED WANNIER FUNCTIONS

 A. Asymptotic localization properties

 Following from the early work of Kohn,2 it is generally expected that Wannier functions can be chosen to have exponential localization.
 While it is not the purpose of the present work to study questions of exponential decay in the tails of the Wannier functions, we nevertheless give a brief discussion of these issues here.